RupertDSouza/node-authentication-api/README.md

 - **Logout API**: Deletes the token from the database, effectively logging the user out.
 - **Refresh API**: Regenerates the access token using the refresh token.
 - **Get Profile API**: Retrieves the user's profile, authenticated using the access token generated from the login API.

+## API Documentation

+Refer to the [API documentation](https://documenter.getpostman.com/view/31476908/2sA3JNcLr5) for detailed usage instructions and examples.

 ## Dependencies